easyCZ/SLIP-A-2015/report/filip.md

 #### Measuring Quality

-Referring back to the mathematical formulation of the problem, we need a function (f(x):X->Y HELP) that measures the quality of a particular setting.
+Referring back to the mathematical formulation of the problem, we need a function (f(x):X->Y) that measures the quality of a particular setting.
 As already suggested in the pseudo code of *Figure 11*, a Monte Carlo style approach was used to determine this funciton.
-First, a measure of quality for a particular setting and data window was defined (f_hat(x) HELP).
-This measure of quality was then applied to as many data windows as possible (with the same setting) to generate an expected value for the quality of the setting (f(x) HELP).
-Three measures were considered for f_hat(x) HELP.
+First, a measure of quality for a particular setting and data window was defined (f_hat(x)).
+This measure of quality was then applied to as many data windows as possible (with the same setting) to generate an expected value for the quality of the setting (f(x)).
+Three measures were considered for f_hat(x).

 <table>
   <tr>